 First let’s talk about fabric.
 You can make the head ties out of most woven fabric.
 I have used quilting fabric and light weight denim, but they honestly turn out best when you are using a light weight fabric.
-I have found cute fabrics from Hobby Lobby and Jo Ann’s that have worked perfectly!
+I have found cute fabrics online or from Hobby Lobby and Jo Ann’s that have worked perfectly!
 However, the best fabric by far, I stumbled across while I was at the mall!
 Light weight scarves!!
 The polka dot and leopard fabrics were staring at me from across the store and when I picked them up I knew they were just begging to be cut up and made into head ties!
 The reason the lighter weight fabrics work out so well is when you are tying them around your head the thicker the fabric, the more it sticks away from the head, and the bulkier the bow is.
 You can definitely make thicker fabrics work, they are just a little harder to work with.

 The first step is getting your fabric torn into strips.
 Some fabrics will tear beautifully while others won’t.
 Tearing is definitely easier, so test your fabric with a little cut and see if it will tear.
 If not just use a rotary cutter and mat.
 Cut or tear your strips to the following size depending on what age it is being made for.